intel/host-int/README.md

 (* Other names and brands may be claimed as the property of others.)

+The full name of this project is "Host-INT for packet-telemetry", but we will usually refer to it as "Host-INT*".

 What is Host-INT* for packet-telemetry?

-* INT is [Inband Network Telemetry](https://p4.org/specs), a public specification published by the P4.org Applications Working Group of header formats and report packet formats for network telemetry.
+* INT is [Inband Network Telemetry](https://p4.org/specs), a public specification of header formats and report packet formats for network telemetry, published by the P4.org Applications Working Group.
-* A data center operator can run the Host-INT* for packet-telemetry software on any or all of the hosts in their network.
+* A data center operator can run the Host-INT* software on any or all of the hosts in their network.
+  * All endpoints of a flow must be enabled for Host-INT*
-  * Provides data to measure packet loss and one-way packet latency between hosts in their network, independently for each application flow.
+  * Measures packet loss and one-way packet latency between enabled hosts in the network, independently for each application flow.
-  * Does its job by adding INT headers to packets of selected TCP/UDP flows, where these INT headers contain per-flow packet sequence numbers and timestamps.
+  * Instruments packets of selected TCP/UDP flows by adding INT headers, containing per-flow packet sequence numbers and timestamps.
-  * By default, all collected data is restricted to the systems running Host-INT* for packet-telemetry and the network connecting them.
+  * By default, telemetry data is collected by systems running Host-INT*.
-    * Alternately, there is an option to send the report data to an INT collector, which is a data collection and analysis system, e.g. Intel's [Deep Insight Network Analytics software](https://www.intel.com/content/www/us/en/products/network-io/programmable-ethernet-switch.html)
+    * Alternately, you may configure Host-INT* to send telemetry data to an INT collector for network wide analysis, e.g. Intel's [Deep Insight Network Analytics software](https://www.intel.com/content/www/us/en/products/network-io/programmable-ethernet-switch.html)
 * Future releases are planned to enable additional telemetry data measurement and collection, assisted by INT-enabled network